oscdev-io/birdplan/tests/t30_ospf/t50_redistribute_static/README.md

 # OSPF test for redistribution of static routes

+In the case of "redistribute_static":
+  - Router r1 should not be exporting its static routes to r2

+In the case of "redistribute_static_false"
+  - Router r1 should not be exporting its static routes to r2

+In the case of "redistribute_static_true"
-Router r1 should export its static routes on eth1 to r2.
+  - Router r1 should be exporting its static routes to r2

 ```plantuml